VChristlein/puhma/README.md

 annotated snippets right away.
 Furthermore, the automatic word recognition handling is much simplified.
 It is also much more flexible than before.

 ### Installation
+Note: currently only tested under Linux, but should work without problems also under windows (there you need a compiler liker mingw or MVC).

 The annotation tool uses some functionality of the vole-framework which also serves as the base module.
-So call cmake with vole and add as additional modules 'common', 'annotated' and 'attributes'.
+Building steps with cmake:
+* call ccmake with the 'vole/core' folder
+* add under 'VOLE_MODULE_DIRECTORIES': 'vole/core' and one of the annotate-folders
+* set all new targets to ON (Puhma_Common, Puhma_Attributes, Puhma_Annotate_Gui, Vole_VlLFeat)
+* toggle to advanced mode [t], and add '-std=c++11' to the CXX_FLAGS
+* make sure that boost and opencv paths are set correctly
+* configure [c] and generate [g] make files and quit [q] ccmake
+* call 'make' (or make -j5 for 5 threads)